 When will I know I need a Filling?

-The first sign that will appear is sensitivity to hot or cold foods/beverages.
+The first sign is sensitivity to hot or cold foods/beverages.

 Pain is another sign, especially when provoked by chewing.
 You can also look for any dark blemishes on your teeth.

-Should you experience any of these signs, you should see your dentist as soon as possible.
+If you experience these signs, you should see your dentist as soon as possible.
 If you do not get it seen, the decay will spread and cause much more damage.

 Contact Us Today

 Tooth-colored fillings are made from a fusion of acrylic resin and ground glass, quartz, silica, and several other ceramic molecules.
 When combined, these materials create a magnificent coloring that blends in with your natural teeth.